ordinals/ord/docs/src/guides/inscriptions.md

 `ord` wallets must be named `ord`, or start with `ord-`, to avoid unintentionally using the `ord` utility with non-ordinal Bitcoin wallets.

-To create Bitcoin Core a wallet for use with `ord`, run:
+To create a Bitcoin Core wallet name `ord` for use with `ord`, run:

 ```
 ord --chain signet wallet create